cibernox/ember-text-measurer/README.md

 Pretty good, in theory all back to IE9, although IE9 might give slightly unnacurate results, probably not innacurate enough to be a problem.

+### Caveats

+- It doesn't work in Fastboot because there no canvas support there.
+If you are very interested in this feature, it is proably doable relying in some library like [node-canvas](https://github.com/Automattic/node-canvas) PRs welcomed.
+- If you are using a custom font and you perform the measurement before it is fully loaded, the result will be innacurate.